AChezick/Capstone2/README.md

 #### Categorical Features and Imputation

-I used one hot enocding on several of the categorical features.
+The categorical features include: City & Job Type.
+The binary categorical features pertained to if a patient shared their health fair attendance online through Twitter, LinkedIn, FaceBook, or were an online follower of MedCamp.

-Given that most patients had many missing values To avoid co-lineraity, I imputed only 1 value for one feature: Employeer Category (i.e. Job Type) Several of the models reported 9999.0 - as a  result from a one-hot encoding.
+Most patients had many missing values for Job Type and other numerical features (discussed later).
+To avoid co-lineraity, I imputed 9999.0 for the missing values in the Job column.

 ---